alsaibie/me319/prelabs/prelab8.md

 $L$ is the electrical inductance of the motor in $H$

 Let's simulate the response of the motor to a step input.
-The input here would be $E_a=1V$
+The input here would be $E_a=1V$.
+A step voltage input is analogous to suddenly switching the motor on.

 \input{matlab}{/prelabs/pl8assets/snippet1.m}
 Output: